richardgaywood/blog/paydata.org/content/setting/cyberpunk/cyberpunk_tech_level_tweaks.md

 * For visual elements: either cybereyes, or wearing glasses/goggles/a monocle, or using your commlink.
 The glasses literally overlay your visual field with the AR elements, which avoids a lot of the complex overhead necessary in a cybernetic approach.
 As a last resort, you can even use caveman methods - hold your commlink up and move it around, using its screen as a viewport onto AR cyberspace.
 This has a cost advantage; even the cheapest 'link can do this, and with no additional hardware.
 	* Resolution and focus of AR elements is limited when using glasses/goggles.
 Reading large amounts of text for long periods is likely to cause nasty migraines.
-	* People looking at you can tell you have AR running; tiny blinking patches of light leak out of the glasses.
-Some people consider this rude.
 * For auditory elements: either cyberears or wearing earbuds.
 * For tactile elements: either cyberarms/hands or wearing special force-feedback gloves.
 The gloves are quite crude in terms of the "realness" of the feedback they offer.
 	* Without tactile elements, AR control surfaces are downright clumsy to use.
 Touch targets have to be rendered large enough that the user can use them, and even so, prolonged use is frustrating as mis-taps are just frequent enough to annoy you.